lemlac/mulem/docs/reference.md

 The first case can also be put on the next like this, making it easy to line up all the patterns:

 ```
-match choice then
+match choice is          -- Put case on next line
-| First:
+| First:                 -- Start it with `|`
     print("First")
 | Second(x):
     print("Second({x})")